 The changes in demand and local planning framework have meant that the 2019 modelling is now out of date.
 While not required under the NPS-UD, in 2022 Selwyn District Council commissioned an additional update of the demand and capacity modelling.
-The SCGM22 has been developed using methods which follow the MF guidelines and is broadly consistent with the other Tier 1 assessment models.
+The SCGM22 has been developed using methods which follow the MFE guidelines and is broadly consistent with the other Tier 1 assessment models.
 The main difference being the input assumptions, which are set according to the local situation in the residential market.

-The Results from the SCGM22, shows that at the District level there is sufficient supply to accommodate demand in the medium (2023-33).
+The Results from the SCGM22, shows that at the District and Urban Environment level there is sufficient supply to accommodate demand in the medium (2023-33).
 After the medium term there may be shortages in some locations in the District (2033-53), and these may not occur until the end of the long term.
+Also, there are some local instances where there maybe be technical shortages (Rolleston and West Melton).
+The Council should monitor these situations to ensure that a shortage does not arise.